01 of 08

 In the picture above, you don't see any overhead bins.
 This was a Nature Air flight within Costa Rica, and all bags larger than a purse or camera bag will go in the cargo hold on these flights.

 But many U.S. flights present a similar scenario.
 For example, flying United from Memphis to Chicago, you might encounter an Embraer RJ145.
-This is a comfortable plane with 50 passenger seats, but the overhead bins are not large enough to accommodate a rolling suitcase -- even those that typically clear as carry-ons.
+This is a comfortable plane with 50 passenger seats, but the overhead bins are not large enough to accommodate a rolling suitcase.
 In this case, you'll need to check your bag at the gate (at no charge) and pick it up immediately after exiting the aircraft.

 Pack accordingly.
 Don't put a laptop or other fragile contents in your carry-on until you're sure it will be staying with you in the cabin.Continue to 8 of 8 below.